Ensembl/plant-scripts/pangenes/README.md

 ### Parameters

 A few parameters are encoded as variables in the scripts and their values printed to log files.
-Here I list the most important ones, they can be changed by editing the script source if needed:
+Here I list the most important ones, they can be changed by using optional parameters (or editing the script source in some cases) if needed:

 |script|variable|value|meaning|
 |:-----|:-------|:----|:------|